-A study from the European Parliament reveals that gender bias and inequality in STEM professions are still very present.
+A study from the European Parliament reveals that gender bias and inequality in STEM professions are still very present (view study on the European Parliament’s website).
 For example, the gender gap concerning Artificial Intelligence and cybersecurity is the largest among all digital technology domains; the average percentages of women working in AI and cybersecurity, worldwide, are 12% and 20%, respectively.
 The study also points out how not all currently popular initiatives are guaranteed to bring positive results.

 This comprehensive study, titled “Education and employment of women in STEM, including AI and its influence on gender equality”, provides an up-to-date review on the current status of women’s representation in STEM fields and the digital sector.
 It examines a broad range of phenomena, from opportunities for initiating and sustaining girls’ interest in STEM subjects to why fewer women select cybersecurity for employment.